-In terms of our discovery procedure, a party is obliged to make full disclosure of all documents, tape recordings and correspondence relevant to the case and make copies of the same available to the other side.
-The discovery procedure is usually completed by the time the first pre-trial meeting is held, a few weeks before the trial commences.
-Discovery in South Africa does not include the taking of oral evidence as is the case in the USA.
+In terms of our discovery procedure, a party is obliged to make full disclosure of all documents, recordings and correspondence relevant to the case and make copies of same available to the other side.
+The discovery procedure is usually completed by the time the first pretrial meeting is held.
+Discovery in South Africa does not include the taking of oral evidence as is the case in the USA and only relevant documents are discovered.